 For every article I receive, I have to edit, add, and subtract quite a lot, but that’s not always the writers’ fault.
 I want to make sure the blog somehow reflects my personality and my life consistently throughout each article.
 It is not because I think my life is worth reading about, but because without the personal connection, I am just writing Wikipedia articles.

 Nevertheless, without the writers, I would have maybe 50% of the content I have so far, which would not get me where I want to be.
 I’d like to continue writing 3 articles per week.

 I have made $3,919 so far in 2020 and have spent $1,750 of that hiring writers.
-I am currently using IWriter to hire writers and I think it is worth every penny.
-I started my business with a $3,000 start-up fund, and right now, I have $2,869 in my account.
+I’m currently using IWriter to hire writers and I think it is worth every penny.
+The initial $4,500 start-up fund has now a balance of $2,869.

 So, I am spending a little more than what I make, but this is investing in future growth, so I’m ok with it.
 But I have to be careful because I need to have enough money to pay for other business expenses.

 If you look at the graph above, May and June’s numbers are overstated because they also reflect my pageviews.
 I didn’t figure out what to do not to count my own pageviews until July.
 I think September shows a clear upward trajectory with 118 users and 150 pageviews, but we need to see if the fourth quarter continuous that trend.